Timers

 How do I not show the loading animation when my API is running?

-Turn off the Loading Animation setting in the Properties Panel of your Charts Component to update your Charts without showing a loading animation.
+Turn off the Loading Animation setting in the properties panel of your component to update your the component without showing a loading animation.